minvws/nl-covid19-coronacheck-website/en/guidepost.md

 {% capture copy_herstelbewijs %}
 <div markdown="1">
-A recovery certificate is proof that you have ever been tested positive for the presence of the Sars-Cov2 virus by the GGD.
+A recovery certificate is proof that you have ever been tested positive for the presence of the Sars-Cov2-virus by the GGD.

 **Please note:** A recovery certificate is not provided on the basis of a self-test or a serological test.
 It has been agreed in a European context that a recovery certificate may only be issued on the basis of a PCR test.
 For use within the Netherlands (for example for access to events), a recovery certificate is also issued based on an antigen test.